nicolasdet/CalendarApp/frontEndAssignment.md

 - It should have a datepicker that will change the calendar's date
 - OK

 - It should have a picker that can switch between calendar users and load theirs events accordingly
--
+- OK

 - It should display all the events of the selected user
+- ?

 - It should display a form when the user click on an empty time slot and allow him to create an event in the calendar
+-

 ### Event